iraiosub/riboseq-flow/README.md

 #### Ribo-seq quality control options

-- `--skip_qc` skips mapping_length_analysis and generation of riboseq QC plots
+- `--skip_qc` skips mapping_length_analysis and generation of ribo-seq QC plots
 - `--expected_length` expected read lengths range.
-Used to report the proportion of reads of expected lengths in the aligned reads, for the generation of riboseq QC plots, and for specifying the range of RPF lengths used for P-site identification  (default `26:32`).
+Used to report the proportion of reads of expected lengths in the aligned reads, for the generation of ribo-seq QC plots, and for specifying the range of RPF lengths used for P-site identification  (default `26:32`).

 **Important:**  The `--expected_length` parameter does not filter footprints based on this length range for any other analyses, including alignment, gene-level quantification or track data generation.